YOUR QUESTIONS. ANSWERED.

 Why do I need to pay you to find preREOs?
 Can’t I just do that myself?

 preREOs are directly sourced from lenders and not listed on the MLS. preREO is providing a unique opportunity for investors to partner on the mortgages secured by vacant properties and generate investment income during the foreclosure process.
-Up until now, these notes have generally been unavailable to the general public and most investors.
+Prior to the preREO offering, these notes on vacant properties have not offered an opportunity to earn a return prior to the foreclosure sale.

 Why do I need a receiver?
 Can’t I just do that myself?